elastic/kibana/docs/development/plugins/data/server/kibana-plugin-plugins-data-server.indexpattern.typemeta.md

 ## IndexPattern.typeMeta property

-Only used by rollup indices.
-Info required to create field list
+Only used by rollup indices, used by rollup specific endpoint to load field list

 <b>Signature:</b>